-Headache is a common presenting complaint and certainly something you’ll encounter many times over your career.
-The vast majority of headaches are not life threatening, with tension headache and migraine being the most common diagnoses.
-Headache is however also associated with a number of serious conditions and therefore it is essential you are able to take a comprehensive headache history and identify red flags that indicate the need for further investigation.
-Check out the headache history taking OSCE mark scheme here.
+The vast majority of headaches are not life-threatening, with tension headache and migraine being the most common diagnoses.
+However, in some cases, a headache may be the first indication of serious underlying pathology and therefore it is essential you are able to take a comprehensive headache history.

 Opening the consultation